viadee/bpmn.ai-patterns/README.md

 Anomalies could identify special cases that may offer opportunities for process improvement.
 Controlling anomalies generate new learning data in a targeted manner, which will help future models learn to deal with these cases more safely.

 :bulb: Machine learning models that are accessible by third parties may also have to protect themselves against targeted attacks that intend to mislead a model Adversarial Machine Learning).
-For example MIT researchers managed to [forge images of turtles](https://arxiv.org/pdf/1707.07397.pdf), that popular classifiers recognize as a rifle reliably.
+For example, MIT researchers managed to [forge images of turtles](https://arxiv.org/pdf/1707.07397.pdf), that popular classifiers recognize as a rifle reliably.
 If you need to [defend](https://arxiv.org/pdf/2009.03728.pdf) your automated process against this kind of fraud, you can employ the above _Anomaly Detection First_ pattern as well in order to prevent the classifier step from seeing adversarial cases in the first place.

 ### Ensemble